mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 208
+Upto page 209

-Graphing the Probabilities
+The other option is to try to graph the actual probabilities for

-Before that: install matplotlib.
-Was having permission problems.
+Before that: Figure out why my cumulativegraph pic does not look like the image in the book's.